-Our structural estimates suggest that new teachers have little information about unobserved school amenities and largely overstate their commitment to the profession.
-When this occurs, signals are uninformative and new teachers assume school climate matches the socioeconomic average; however, these same teachers overestimate the level of school climate available to them.
+Our structural estimates suggest that new teachers have little information about unobserved school amenities but have accurate beliefs over their commitment to the profession.
+When this occurs, signals are uninformative and new teachers assume school climate matches the socioeco-nomic average; however, these same teachers overestimate the level of school climate available to them.
 This mismatch induces them to switch schools over a short period of time.
-Counterfactual simulations show that eliminating information frictions improves stable matches by 12%, reduces between-school switches by 18%, and reduces the fraction of former teachers by 34%.
-This also unintentionally reduces the labor force of new teachers by 5.7%.
-Correcting overcommitment in new teachers results in less sizeable effects.
-Compared to costly alternative policies that maintain the supply of new teachers, information revelation improves match quality most.
+Counter-factual simulations show that eliminating information frictions improves stable matches by 3.2 percentage points and reduces between-school switches by 3.3 percentage points.
+This revelation decreases the short-run labor supply of teachers by about 0.7 percentage points.
+Compared to sophisticated but costly alternative policies, information revelation improves match quality most.
 Together, our paper sheds light on an understudied source of instability in the market for teachers and provides credible estimates for the improvements associated with eliminating these frictions.
 Our results speak to the importance of this as an explanation for labor mobility and highlight the inefficiency associated with relying on salary premiums as a first-order solution.